Seven Reasons to Stay in Downtown Napa

 After all that wonderful walking, shopping, dining and wine-tasting, where will you stay that will live up to the memorable moments you’ve just enjoyed in Napa?
 Downtown, of course.

-New to First Street Napa is the wine-country-chic Archer Hotel.
-With five-star bedding in its luxe guest accommodations, many with balconies and fireplaces, plus Charlie Palmer Steak and a fabulous rooftop bar with valley views, cabanas, a fitness studio and a spa (coming soon), this boutique hotel provides curated local touches and stellar, sincere service in the heart of the city.
+The destination experience known as First Street Napa is home to the wine-country-chic Archer Hotel Napa.
+With five-star bedding in luxe guest accommodations (many with balconies and fireplaces), plus Charlie Palmer Steak and the fabulous rooftop with Sky & Vine Rooftop Bar, the intimate Whiskey Bar, the serene Water Deck, the Rooftop Spa, a well-appointed fitness studio and valley views, this boutique hotel provides curated local touches and stellar, sincere service in the heart of the city.

 Enjoy your time in downtown Napa!